Birmingham is renowned for both its Indian cuisine and its street food.

 We could go on and on (and on) about the fantastic menu – but instead we thought we’d just show you a pretty picture of some food.
 Get that belly of yours rumbling away.

 Shall we talk drinks?
-In addition to their (ultimately cool) retro soft drinks from India (Thums Up and Limca) and a wine list curated by our friends at Connolly’s, Zindiya have also teamed up with our favourite drinks connoisseur, Robert Wood, to create a ballsy cocktail menu that’ll rock your socks.
-If you don’t know who Robert Wood is, then prepared to be schooled: he’s the former head bartender at The Edgbaston, he created the innovative drinks programme at cult fine dining restaurant The Wilderness, and now he has his own 10-cover hidden bar that serves cocktails in a tasting menu format.
-So he’s kind of a big deal in Brum.
-Kudos to Zindiya for this collaboration because the drinks are brilliant.
-We recommend the rose petal and strawberry infused potion served in a bag (that’s right, a bag!).
+In addition to their (ultimately cool) retro soft drinks from India (Thums Up and Limca) and a wine list curated by our friends at Connolly’s, Zindiya also have a ballsy cocktail menu that’ll rock your socks.
+The menu takes you on a journey around the different regions of India, with each drink featuring key flavours and ingredients from the area.
+We recommend ‘From Ooty With Love’ – a rose petal and strawberry infused potion served in a bag (that’s right, a bag!).
 Well played Zindiya, well played.

 The restaurant itself is kitted out to look like an authentic Indian street.
 Retro brands Thums Up and Limca are painted on the steel shutters and the bright and funky furniture lends itself to a vibrant street cafe.
 There are rickshaw booths available too for those of you who like to eat your restaurant street food in authentic Indian modes of transport.
 Eating at Zindiya is a pleasure and one we highly recommend you go do.
 Maybe right now?
 Ok, right now.